-In 2015, Section 163.3178(20(f), was adopted via Florida Senate Bill 1094 (S.B.
+In 2015, §163.3178(20(f), Fla.
+Stat. was adopted via Florida Senate Bill 1094 (S.B.
 1094) that recognized the priority to integrate sea level rise into local government planning.
 Florida former-Governor Rick Scott signed S.B.
-1094 in May 2015, amending Section 163.3178(2) to include subsection (f).
+1094 in May 2015, amending §163.3178(2), F.S. to include subsection (f).
 The law stipulated local governments that are required to have a Coastal Management Element in their comprehensive plan include a redevelopment component to "eliminate inappropriate and unsafe development in coastal areas".

 The 2015 Bill became effective on July 1, 2015, and required coastal management plans to include the reduction of flood risks and losses.
 The law also created new requirements related to redevelopment to include flood elevation certificates and revised requirements related to flood insurance.
-The specific principles include the following.
+The specific principles include the following:

-- Development and redevelopment principles, strategies, and engineering solutions that reduce the flood risk in coastal areas which results from high-tide events, storm surge, flash floods, stormwater runoff, and the related impacts of sea-level rise. - Encourage the use of best-practices development and redevelopment principles, strategies, and engineering solutions that will result in the removal of coastal real property from flood zone designations established by the Federal Emergency Management Agency. - Identify site development techniques and best practices that may reduce losses due to flooding and claims made under flood insurance policies issued in this state. - Encourage the use of best practices development and redevelopment principles, strategies, and engineering solutions that will result in the removal of coastal real property from flood zone designations established by the Federal Emergency Management Agency.
+- Development and redevelopment principles, strategies, and engineering solutions that reduce the flood risk in coastal areas which results from high-tide events, storm surge, flash floods, stormwater runoff, and the related impacts of sea-level rise. - Encourage the use of best practices development and redevelopment principles, strategies, and engineering solutions that will result in the removal of coastal real property from flood zone designations established by the Federal Emergency Management Agency. - Identify site development techniques and best practices that may reduce losses due to flooding and claims made under flood insurance policies issued in this State. - Be consistent with, or more stringent than, the flood-resistant construction requirements in the Florida Building Code and applicable flood plain management regulations set forth in 44 C.F.R. part 60. - Establish minimum standards for construction activities seaward of the Coastal Construction Control Line.

-- Identify site development techniques and best practices that may reduce losses due to flooding and claims made under flood insurance policies issued in this State. - Be consistent with, or more stringent than, the flood-resistant construction requirements in the Florida Building Code and applicable flood plain management regulations set forth in 44 C.F.R. part 60. - Established minimum standards for construction activities seaward of the coastal construction. - Encouraged local governments to participate in the National Flood Insurance Program Community Rating System administered by the Federal Emergency Management Agency to achieve flood insurance premium discounts for their residents
+Encourage local governments to participate in the National Flood Insurance Program Community Rating System administered by the Federal Emergency Management Agency to achieve flood insurance premium discounts for their residents